Impure-King/base-tensorwrap/README.md

 4. The JIT compilation is currently double of TensorFlow's on big models.
 However, the speed up is immense.

-5. Graph execution is currently not availible, which means that all exported models can only be deployed within a python environment.
+5. Graph execution is currently not available, which means that all exported models can only be deployed within a python environment.

 ### Installation